Backtesting The Pullback Strategy On SPY

 As the stock market is currently going through a price correction investors are analyzing whether now is a good time to purchase index trackers.
 The most straightforward method here is to simply buy a liquid ETF (e.g. SPY) and keep the ETF in the trading account for the years to come.

-In this article we will have a look at whether an investor could have benefited by investing only in the stock market after a price correction (also known as a price pullback).
+In this article, we will have a look at whether an investor could have benefited by investing only in the stock market after a price correction (also known as a price pullback).
 We will do this by testing multiple pullback strategies and compare the results one would have achieved by following this strategy historically.

 Historical performance of indexing

-The S&P 500 tracker (SPY) has become a popular ETF in the past years for investors who want to invest their money in a stock market index.
+The S&P 500 tracker has become a popular ETF in the past years for investors who want to invest their money in a stock market index.
 This strategy is also known as indexing or passive investing, which allows the investor to benefit from the diversification effect and low management fees.
 Historical research offers evidence most active portfolio managers don't succeed in beating the return on investment offered by simply indexing.

 In the chart below we can see the price performance of the S&P 500 since 1960.